aryakommineni/provising_vm/provision-sm-md-lg/README.md

    ```
 3. Create your own script or edit the existing script that is provided.
 The script used in this example is `provision-vm-small-med-large.asl`.
 4. Push code changes to your branch.
-5. Add a Workflow repository pointing to your fork.
-Make sure to change the branch.
-6. Choose this new script file for the rest of the instructions.

 ## Add a Workflow Repository